 Personal Growth Comes from Reconnection with Our Shadow

 The reality is, that not knowing is normally from a place of dishonesty with ourselves.
-I experienced those moments because I was stalling, because I wasn’t ready to act out of authenticity.
+I experienced those moments because I was stalling – I wasn’t ready to act out of authenticity.
 Rather, I was trying to be what I thought people wanted – not what felt right for me.
-Evolution, levelling up, elevating, growing; isn’t always nice, but it’s necessary if we are interested in being better humans.
+Evolution, levelling up, elevating, and personal growth; isn’t always nice, but it’s necessary if we are interested in being better humans.
 It will cause us to question what we know, what we thought we knew and what we thought we wanted.
-One of the ways I’ve been able to elevate through these experiences is accepting that some parts will hurt and acknowledging the pain and where it’s located.
-Probing ourselves to really understand our readiness to say what the root of the pain stems from; fear of failure, fear of shame, fear of weakness, fear of abandonment, fear of being alone – is big work.
+One of the ways I’ve been able to elevate through these experiences is by accepting that some parts will hurt and acknowledging the pain and where it’s located.
+Probing ourselves to understand our “readiness”, to say what the root of the pain stems from.
+Fear of failure, fear of shame, fear of weakness, fear of abandonment, fear of being alone – is big work.

-My understanding of the self-care thing, is that I see many people advocate for it; surface level.
-But silence ensues when we’re faced with the bits that don’t feel nice.
+My understanding of self-care is that I see many people advocate for it, but it’s at a surface level.
+Silence ensues when we’re faced with the bits that don’t feel nice.
 So we check out.
-I’m definitely guilty of doing it too.
-There were things about myself that I had to admit whilst reflecting on last week:
+I’m guilty of doing it too.
+These were things about myself that I had to admit whilst reflecting on last week:

-– I thought I would lose “myself” and be judged by outsiders for admitting that, but the reality is: I’m surrounded by people that love and encourage me.
+- – I thought I would lose “myself” and be judged by outsiders for admitting that, but the reality is: that I’m surrounded by people who love and encourage me.
 They see the power in taking breaks, stepping back and listening to our bodies.
-They’re my people, so other people’s judgement doesn’t really matter.
+They’re my people, so other people’s judgement doesn’t (really) matter.

-– I have the capacity to help many people, which I do, but that doesn’t mean it should come at a cost to my own wellbeing.
+- – I can help many people, which I do, but that doesn’t mean it should come at a cost to my wellbeing.